coderefinery/workshop-intro/livestream.md

 ### Help out with this workshop

-- Be active: use HackMD, be active in breakouts, help each other, etc.
+- Be active: use HackMD, be active in teams, help each other, etc.
 - Be an exercise leaders (next time...)
 - Tweet
 - Give us any other feedback you have.